google/shoptimizer/docs/developer-guide.md

 gender_optimizer_config_{lang}.json    | title-optimizer, description-optimizer | Set the \"**adult_product_categories**\" section to a list of strings representing partial [Google Product Categories](https://support.google.com/merchants/answer/6324436?hl=en) (any part of a tier can match a product's category) that indicate products in those categories should be mined for adult genders.
 Similarly, set the \"**baby_product_categories**\" to a list of partial GPCs that indicate products in those categories should be mined for baby genders.
 The next three sections, "female", "male", and "unisex" specify the terms to search the [Product Type](https://support.google.com/merchants/answer/6324406?hl=en) field and description for, and the \"**\*__replacement**\" fields specify the desired terms to set as the gender in the title (for either "baby" or "adult" types of products).
 See the default configs for examples. promo_text_removal_optimizer_config_{lang}.json  | promo-text-removal-optimizer           | Set \"**promotional_text_patterns_regex**\" to a list of strings representing regex patterns that will be matched against the product's title.
 Set \"**promotional_text_patterns_exact_match**\" to a list of strings representing exact-match patterns that will be matched against the product's title.
 Matching patterns will be removed from the title. shopping_exclusion_optimizer_config_{lang}.json  | shopping-exclusion-optimizer           | Set \"**shopping_exclusion_patterns_exact_match**\" to a list of strings representing text that will be matched against the product's title.
-If the title contains any of these terms, the optimizer will exclude the product from Shopping ads in the Content API request.
+If the title contains any of these terms, the optimizer will exclude the product from Shopping ads in the Content API request. title_word_order_config_{lang}.json  | title-word-order-optimizer           | _This config is specifically designed to work with a Word-Mix-Model output config file format._ The format is: a dictionary of Google Product Category (GPC) IDs each mapped to a list of dictionaries containing: 1. high-performing title keywords and 2. their associated weight.
+Thus, only products within the matching GPC will have their titles optimized if possible.

 ## 4. Integrating Shoptimizer with your Content API Client